I-am-Erk/CDDA-Tilesets/doc/style/UltimateCataclysm/items.md

 ![items-on-tables](./image/items-on-tables.png)

-Table surfaces usually occupy top 19 pixels of a 32x32 sprite, try fitting your items there when possible.
+Table surfaces usually occupy the top 19 pixels of a 32x32 sprite, try fitting your items there when possible.